Interested in purchasing an image? See the list of specials or click any thumbnail for more information.

 pattern (imagine a barber pole), a flared or bell-shaped cloud base, and an

 overall cylindrical appearance.
-Note these features in many of the photos above.
+Note these features in many of the photos in the

-Doppler weather radars like those used by the National Weather Service can detect a
+gallery.
+Doppler weather radars like those used by the National Weather Service

 Supercells are generally associated with severe weather and often